cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 }
 ```

-`chanUpgradeConfirm` is called on the chain which is on `TRYUPGRADE` **after** `chanUpgradeAck` is called on the counterparty.
+`chanUpgradeConfirm` is called on the chain which is on `FLUSHING` **after** `chanUpgradeAck` is called on the counterparty.
 This will inform the TRY chain of the timeout set on ACK by the counterparty.
 If the timeout has already exceeded, we will write an error receipt and restore.
 If packets on both sides have already been flushed and timeout is not exceeded, then we can open the channel.
 Otherwise, we set the counterparty timeout in the private store and wait for packet flushing to complete.

 ```typescript
 function chanUpgradeConfirm(